 506-433-1176 email@example.com Sussex NB

-Donations in memory of Louise may be made to the Heart and Stroke Foundation, Union Cemetery (Head of Millstream), St. Paul's United Church UCW or a charity of the donor’s choice.
+Donations in memory of Marilyn can be made to the Roachville Cemetery, St. Paul's United Church or to the donor’s choice.
 Personal condolences to the family and donations may be made through wallacefuneralhome.com